“Since Christ Himself has said, ‘This is My Body,’ who shall dare to doubt that it is His Body?”

 1. Be in a state of grace, meaning no mortal sins on your soul.

 2. Must believe that the Eucharist is truly Jesus' body, blood, soul and divinity.

 3. Must observe the Eucharistic fast, meaning no food or drink (except water) for an hour before receiving.

-4. Must not be must not be under an ecclesiastical censure.
+4. Must not be under an ecclesiastical censure.

 Scripture is clear that partaking of the Eucharist is among the highest signs of Christian unity: "Because there is one bread, we who are many are one body, for we all partake of the one bread" (1 Cor.
 10:17).
 For this reason, it is normally impossible for non-Catholic Christians to receive Holy Communion, for to do so would be to proclaim a unity to exist that, regrettably, does not.